tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

     - Their smallest fact table exceeds several GB’s and, by their nature experiences frequent inserts.

-    - As they develop the data warehouse, the WWI data team identified some tables created from the raw input that might be useful, but they don’t currently join to other tables and they are not sure of the best columns they should use for distributing the data.
+    - As they develop the data warehouse, the WWI data team identified some tables created from the raw input that might be useful, but they don’t currently join to other tables, and they are not sure of the best columns they should use for distributing the data.

     - Their data engineers sometimes use temporary staging tables in their data preparation.